September 3, 2020

 Perspectives on harnessing solitude

 The Lonesome Thread is a non-fiction book that speaks to people who desire to be more connected with themselves, particularly in times of loneliness and solitude.
+Part history, part memoir, and part exploration of creative purpose.
 This is a great book for anyone looking to breathe some life into their social-distancing routines and use their time more creatively.

 Frequently Asked Questions